Joel Monaghan: Super League

 On 3 December 2010 it was announced that English Super League club Warrington Wolves had signed Monaghan on a one-year contract.
 There he joined his brother Michael Monaghan.

-Monaghan was selected for the Exiles squad for the Rugby League International Origin Match against England at Headingley on 10 June 2011.

-Monaghan was selected for the 2011 Exiles squad by coach Brian McLennan however he was not selected to play.
+Monaghan was selected for the Exiles squad for the International Origin match against England at Headingley on 10 June 2011.
+However, he was not selected to play.

 Monaghan was selected for the 2012 Exiles to face England by new coach Daniel Anderson, he started on the in Game 1.

 He played in the 2012 Challenge Cup Final victory over the Leeds Rhinos at Wembley Stadium.

 He played in the 2012 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 Monaghan was selected to play for the Warrington Wolves on the in the 2013 Super League Grand final and scored the opening try in their loss against the Wigan Warriors at Old Trafford.
 He was the regular season's top try-scorer in 2014.

 Castleford Tigers confirmed Monaghan's signing in October 2015.
 He joined the club on a two-year deal, seemingly in anticipation of Justin Carney's departure.
 Across his two seasons with the Tigers, Monaghan made 34 appearances and scored 13 tries.